Skip to main content

 • The sample token creation service URL in Play Scenario:

-curl -X 'GET' 'https://IP-address-or-domain:5443/Application_Name/rest/v2/broadcasts/streamId/jwt-token?expireDate=Expire_Date&type=play' -H 'accept: application/json'
+curl -X 'GET' 'https://IP-address-or-domain:5443/Application_Name/rest/v2/broadcasts/streamId/token?expireDate=Expire_Date&type=play' -H 'accept: application/json'

-Expire Date format is in Unix Timestamp.
+The Expire Date format is in Unix Timestamp.
 You can get the timestamp here.

-One Time Token usage with streaming protocols
+One-time token usage with streaming protocols

-In this section, we will look at how to use the One Time token with various streaming protocols for publishing and playback.
+This section will look at how to use the One Time token with various streaming protocols for publishing and playback.

-RTMP, SRT and WebRTC Publish URL usage
+RTMP, SRT, and WebRTC Publish URL usage

 RTMP: rtmp://IP-address-or-domain/Application_Name/StreamId?token=tokenId